Current project status

 Building on the previous work, the project will review the adequacy and parity of protection offered by the law relating to hate crime and to make recommendations for its reform.
 It will also consider which characteristics (for example gender, age, disability) deserve enhanced protection in criminal law and on what basis.

 The project started in March 2019.
-Over the course of that year we hope to meet many of those who have an interest in this area of the law.
-We will also be organising events across England and Wales to gather views.
-We will conduct at least one formal consultation, probably before the end of the year.
+Over the course of that year we met with many groups and individuals who have an interest in this area of the law across England and Wales.
+We are aiming to conduct a formal consultation in the middle of 2020.

 We expect to report in 2021.